Marie-Joseph Angélique: Fire of April 10, 1734

-At seven o'clock in the evening on Saturday, April 10, 1734, inhabitants of Montreal were leaving evening prayer when the sentry sounded the alarm, "Fire!"
-A fire had started on the south side of rue Saint-Paul and was spreading east of rue Saint-Joseph (rue Saint-Sulpice).
-The fire was so intense that the law enforcement officers could not get close to it.
-Many people tried to take shelter at the Hôtel-Dieu, but due to a strong wind blowing from the west, the fire spread and destroyed the hospital in less than three hours.
-Forty-five houses were also destroyed, and due to people taking advantage of the general panic, many items were stolen from homes and from the convent.
+At seven o'clock in the evening on Saturday, April 10, 1734, a fire started on the south side of rue Saint-Paul and spread east of rue Saint-Joseph (rue Saint-Sulpice).
+The fire was so intense that law enforcement officers could not get close to it.
+Many people initially sheltered in the Hôtel-Dieu, but due to a strong wind blowing from the west, the fire spread and destroyed the hospital in less than three hours.
+Forty-five houses were also destroyed, and due to people took advantage of the general panic, to steal many items from houses and from the convent.

 The following journal entry of Sister Véronique Cuillerier illustrates the suddenness of the fire, and the difficulty of trying to control it:

-The April 10 [1734] while all was most quiet and our thoughts were far from some fatal mishap, at 7 in the evening during our time of leisure, we heard a cry of fire.
-In the moment, we all rose to catch sight of its whereabouts.
-It was sighted at a neighbouring house.
-We rushed to contain the fire, but the Lord did not allow us to succeed.
-All took refuge in our church, thinking that we would be spared, but the flames rose so ardently towards the church, which was just across the street from the burning houses, that we soon found ourselves engulfed.

 Rumours began to circulate accusing Angélique of having set the fire; later in the evening, the convent's gardener, Louis Bellefeuille dit LaRuine, even told her face-to-face about these rumours, although she denied them.
 The origin of the rumours seems to have been comments made by Marie-Manon, the young panis slave owned by De Couagne's neighbours, the Bérey des Essars, who claimed she had heard Angélique saying that her mistress would not sleep in her house that night.
 By the time the fire had gone out, popular opinion held that Angélique had set the fire.
 She was found in the garden of the paupers of the Hôtel-Dieu and taken to the king's gaols to wait for a formal charge to be filed against her.
 A warrant was also issued later for Thibault, but although he was seen again on the Tuesday morning following the fire (two days later), by the time the bailiffs set out to arrest him he had disappeared and was never seen again in New France.